openmaptiles/openmaptiles-tools/README.md

 Uses tileset definition to create a
- [PostgreSQL prepared statement](https://www.postgresql.org/docs/current/sql-prepare.html) `gettile()` that generate the entire vector tile in a Mapbox Vector Tile format using PostGIS MVT support.
+ [PostgreSQL prepared statement](https://www.postgresql.org/docs/current/sql-prepare.html) `gettile()` on a PostreSQL function that generate the entire vector tile in a Mapbox Vector Tile format using PostGIS MVT support.
+Use `--help` to get all parameters.

 ```
 generate-sqltomvt <tileset>